 - 1 (2.5 lb) bag of flour, plus one additional cup

 First preheat your oven to 300 degrees.
 Then in the bowl of your stand mixer mix together the molasses, honey, oil, eggs and sugar.
 Then mix those ingredients together on a low speed until they are fully mixed.
 Then add in you, ginger, cinnamon, allspice and cloves.
 Then mix in your baking powder and finally add your small bag of flour plus the two additional cups a little at a time till it is all mixed in and your dough comes together.

 Here is my dough.
-Gingerbread dough can be a bit sticky so you are going to want to have some extra flour to sprinkle on your silicone baking matth or piece of parchment paper.
+Gingerbread dough can be a bit sticky so you are going to want to have the extra cup of flour to sprinkle on your silicone baking mat or piece of parchment paper.
 Divide your dough into four portions and roll each one out separately.
 If you like to bake I highly recommend that you get a silicone baking mat because it makes rolling out dough much easier.
 I also flour my rolling pin as well.
-You want to roll your dough out to an even 1/8 inch thickness.
+You want to roll your dough out to an even 1/4 inch thickness.
 You don’t need to worry about having perfect edges, you just need to trim it to fit your pan.

 Then take your dough and flip it over onto your parchment paper lined baking sheet or baking stone and carefully pull back you silicone mat or parchment paper.